 In our current world, it’s easy to find true stories that make you feel something or see the world in a new way.
-We rounded up eight stories about love, life and family, each infused with unique – sometimes unfathomable – experiences that shaped the authors’ perspectives, and are sure to give readers a new perspective of their own.
+We rounded up nine stories about love, life and family, each infused with unique – sometimes unfathomable – experiences that shaped the authors’ perspectives, and are sure to give readers a new perspective of their own.

 Beloved by Toni Morrison